KazakovDenis/KazakovDenis.github.io/content/projects.en.md

 ---

 ## :bulb: Contributions to open source
-I want to be useful to the community and suggest improvements for tools I use myself :blush:.
+I want to be useful for the community and suggest improvements for tools I use myself :blush:.

-### kafka-python
+### Kafka-python

 One project had the need to get rid of Kafka's consumer rebalances in order to provide constant reading from topics.
 However, none of the popular client libraries (**kafka-python**, **confluent-kafka**, **pykafka**) offered this